Types of Intelligence Tests

 There are two broad types of intelligence test:

 - ‘Culture-fair’ tests of fluid intelligence (Gf), which is our ability to reason and problem solve, independently of training and practice.

 - ‘Full-scale’ IQ tests, made up of subtests for all five factors of IQ – fluid intelligence (Gf) as well as (typically) vocabulary and general knowledge, visuo-spatial ability, short term memory, and processing speed.
 Sometimes quantitative/mathematical reasoning is also tested in full scale tests.

 Very popular among standard intelligence tests

 - Raven’s Progressive Matrices Test (fluid intelligence test)

-- Raven’s Advance Progressive Matrices Test (fluid intelligence test)
+- Raven’s Advanced Progressive Matrices Test (fluid intelligence test)

 - Cattell Culture Fair Intelligence Test (fluid intelligence test)

-- Wechsler Adult Intelligence Scale (full scale test)
+- Wechsler Adult Intelligence Scale (WAIS-IV) (full scale test)